AdobeDocs/experience-manager-65.en/help/sites-deploying/ui-recommendations.md

 Adobe recommends customers to plan to switch to the new UI in 2018/19.
 This can either be done during the update to 6.5 - or in a separate projects after the update, that would include the necessary adjustments to the customizations and component dialogs.

-Adobe does not plan to make further enhancements to the Classic UI starting AEM 6.5.
+The Classic UI was deprecated with AEM 6.4 and Adobe does not plan to make further enhancements to the Classic UI.
 Note that Classic UI remains fully supported while being deprecated.

-## Rules and Recommendations {#rules-and-recommendations}
+### Rules and Recommendations {#rules-and-recommendations}

 The following is a list of recommendations from Product Management for Adobe Experience Manager 6.5: